LimpanGH/Torstens_Gruppsidan/sten-sax-pase/tickets.md

  - Add animation on title(sten, sax, påse), responsive it -- Add color and font size and icon on JavaScript code  on SpelSidan

+ 23-11-2023   15:00
+ -Test buttons active and disactive for(rock,paper,scissors) and solve some issue and works very well evrything(with javaScript)

  <!-- Resource Leila: -->